SPaRC: A Spatial Pathfinding Reasoning Challenge: Experiments

 \subsection{Path Errors and Reasoning Mistakes}

 We analyze model-constructed paths and their reasoning tokens to shed light on why reasoning models fail to solve puzzles.

-\paragraph{Path Errors} We analyze common errors in constructing a valid path (ignoring rules to solve the game for now).
-We assess five error types for all models: \textit{Incorrect Start/End} (line starts or ends at wrong edge), \textit{Disconnected Line} (line not continuous), \textit{Intersecting Line} (line crosses an edge multiple times), \textit{Rule Cell Crossing} (line does not stay on edges but crosses rule cells).
+\paragraph{Path Errors} We analyze common errors in constructing a valid path (e.g., ignoring rules to solve the game for now).
+We assess five error types for all models: \textit{Incorrect Start/End} (i.e., line starts or ends at the wrong edge), \textit{Disconnected Line} (i.e., line not continuous), \textit{Intersecting Line} (i.e., line crosses an edge multiple times), \textit{Rule Cell Crossing} (i.e., line does not stay on edges but crosses rule cells).
 Paths with any such errors are deemed \textit{Invalid Path}.
 Examples for each error type can be found in \Cref{sec:appendix_visual_examples}.

-\Cref{fig:llm_path_violations} shows the percentage of path rule violations for four selected models (results for all models can be found in \Cref{tab:llm_path_violation_rates} in \Cref{app:detailed_results}).
+\Cref{fig:llm_path_violations} shows the percentage of path rule violations for four selected models.
+Results for all models can be found in \Cref{tab:llm_path_violation_rates} in \Cref{app:detailed_results}.
 Smaller enclosed areas in the figure imply better adherence to path rules.
 The two reasoning models (o4-mini and R1 70B) have similar violation patterns, but o4-mini performs better overall.
 Notably, over 50\% of puzzles fail because models do not construct valid paths.
 Instruction models (GPT-4.1, Gemma-3 27B) perform worse, showing distinct weaknesses.
 GPT-4.1 frequently produces disconnected lines, while Gemma-3 27B commonly crosses rule cells.
 Interestingly, Gemma-3 27B produces fewer disconnected lines than the larger reasoning model R1 70B.
 Reasoning models have higher accuracy despite similar basic path errors, suggesting successful path construction is only the first hurdle.
 Across models, the most common error is \textit{Rule Cell Crossing}, indicating frequent violations by paths moving through rule cells rather than along edges.
-However, up to this point, our explanations of other model failures have been largely hypotheses, and the precise underlying causes remain unclear.
+However, up to this point, our explanations of other model failures have been largely hypotheses, and the precise underlying causes require further investigation.

-\paragraph{Causes for Reasoning Mistakes} To shed light on the ``why'' of reasoning model failures, we manually analyzed R1 70B puzzles (as it openly provides reasoning tokens) with the puzzles containing only single rule types (e.g., only stones).
+\paragraph{Causes for Reasoning Mistakes.} To shed light on the ``why'' of reasoning model failures, we manually analyzed R1 70B puzzles (as it openly provides reasoning tokens) with the puzzles containing only single rule types (e.g., only stones).
 We selected puzzles where models produced valid paths (without path errors) but failed to fulfill all rule cells.
 This resulted in 48 puzzle solutions for analysis.

 Models most commonly failed due to logical fallacies (36/48), grid/index system misinterpretation (26/48), and careless shortcutting of multiple reasoning steps (23/48).
 Interestingly, R1 often recognized mistakes or dead ends (25/48) before concluding, indicating limited reasoning but awareness of its constraints.